TranslationalBioinformaticsUnit/ClustALL_AD/README.md

 ## 2. Programming Environment & Scripts.
-ClustAll pipeline has been stablished in R version 4.2.2 (2022-10-31).
+ClustALL pipeline has been stablished in R version 4.2.2 (2022-10-31).

-- 00_Functions.R -> Contains all the internal functions and required packages that are necessary to run the ClustAll pipeline.
+- 00_Functions.R -> Contains all the internal functions and required packages that are necessary to run the ClustALL pipeline.
 - 01a_ClustALL_noImputation.R -> Complete cluster pipeline for data sets with **NO missing values**.
    >**Step 1**: *Data Complexity Reduction*
    >**Step 2**: *Stratification Process*